derkork/godot-test-driver/README.md

 # Godot Test Driver

-**Important Note: This is currently in development.
-The API is not yet stable.**

 ### What is it?
 This library provides an API that simplifies writing integration tests for Godot projects.
 It provides:
 - A very simple and minimal framework for interacting with Godot nodes from integration tests.
 With it, you can effectively decouple your integration tests from the implementation details of your Godot project.